pixelsane/merp/README.md

 // Clamp an overshooting value to keep it visible on screen clamped = merp.clamp(112, 0, 100) // Returns 100

-// Remap mouse position (x) to screen brightness using a circular easing out, notice how we are trying to prevent function calls with @ brightness = merp.remapWithEasing(mouse.x, 0, screen.width, 0, 255, @merp.easeOutCirc)
+// Remap mouse position (x) to screen brightness using a circular easing out
+// notice how we are trying to prevent function calls with @ brightness = merp.remapWithEasing(mouse.x, 0, screen.width, 0, 255, @merp.easeOutCirc)

 // Interpolate between two angles, making sure rotation is minimal